Description

 77 Grain 556 Ammo Design Features:

-• Open Tip Match (OTM): This design prioritizes precision, featuring a small opening at the tip that enhances aerodynamics without compromising structural integrity.
+Open Tip Match (OTM): This design focuses on its precision with a minor open at the tip to increase aerodynamics properties without losing the structural integrity.

 Comparison with Lighter Rounds